Japan Shogi Association: History

 The JSA celebrated its 81st anniversary in November 2005, which was significant because a shogi board consists of 81 squares.

+In 2025, the association elected Ichiyo Shimizu as its first woman president.

 Organization

 Purpose

 On its official website, the JSA states that its aims are "to contribute to the development of Japanese traditional culture, to help increase shogi's popularity and development as an art form, to contribute to spread an increased understanding of Japanese culture and traditions and to establish friendly exchanges with people of other countries through shogi".